Salam4ndr/SalaSerch/README.md

-This is my directory enumeration program.
+This is my enumeration in different URL position.
 Use my program responsibly and do not use it for malicious purposes.
 It is very fast with thread

 ## Installation